-To become a registered Energy Advisor with Natural Resources Canada, prospective candidates must first pass the Foundation Level and Energy Advisor exams.
-After successfully passing these exams, there is a requirement for completing probationary files with a licensed service organization and maintaining an association with at least one licensed service organization thereafter.
+To become a registered energy advisor with Natural Resources Canada, prospective candidates must first pass the Foundation Level and Energy Advisor exams.
+After successfully passing these exams, you are required to complete probationary files with a licensed service organization and to maintain an association with at least one licensed service organization thereafter.

-This interactive four-day course provides a detailed understanding of the processes and steps required to do the job of a registered energy advisor.
-The student will gain an in-depth knowledge of what information is required to be collected for an existing home or a home yet to be built.
-This involves knowing not only what to collect but also why the information is required and how to apply it effectively.
-Having a complete understanding of why the information is obtained and how it is used will empower the energy advisor to provide effective, logical and customer-focused energy-efficiency upgrade options.
+This interactive four-day course provides detailed understanding of the processes and steps required to do the work of a registered energy advisor.
+Participants gain in-depth knowledge of what information is required to be collected on existing homes or homes yet to be built.
+This involves knowing not only what to collect, but also why the information is required and how to apply it effectively.
+Having complete understanding of why the information is obtained and how it is used empowers energy advisors to provide effective, logical and customer-focused energy efficiency upgrade options.

-Students will obtain an in-depth working knowledge of HOT2000 (NRCan’s energy-modelling software).
-This includes creating custom components and fuel-cost libraries, a fully worked example of an energy model including upgrades and reports.
-By the end of the course, a potential energy advisor will have a full working knowledge of all aspects regarding what it takes to be an effective energy advisor, how to interact with the homeowner, what information is required, how to collect the correct information, how to interpret the information, how to create a customized energy-efficiency roadmap and how to model a file in Hot2000 and generate the relevant outputs.
+Students obtain in-depth working knowledge of HOT2000 (NRCan’s energy-modelling software).
+This includes creating custom components and fuel-cost libraries, as well as a fully worked example of an energy model that includes upgrades and reports.
+By the end of the course, candidate energy advisors will have full working knowledge of all aspects regarding what it takes to be an effective energy advisor, how to interact with homeowners, what information is required, how to collect the correct information, how to interpret the information, how to create a customized energy efficiency road maps and how to model a file in HOT2000 and generate relevant outputs.

-This is an exam-preparation course but it is far more than that; it also includes the application of the learned principles.
-The objective of the course is to guide the student to get well prepared for the exam and become an effective and knowledgeable energy advisor and residential energy sector specialist after passing the exam.
+This is an exam-preparation course but it is far more than that; it also involves applying the learned principles.
+The objective of the course is to guide trainees in becoming not only well prepared for the exam as effective and knowledgeable candidate energy advisors, but also residential energy sector specialists after passing the exam.

-After obtaining the energy advisor designation, those new energy advisors affiliated with a licensed service organization will be able to conduct energy evaluations in accordance with NRCan’s EnerGuide Version 15 guidelines in Part 9 regarding residential buildings, excluding the MURB, which requires an additional type of professional certification to evaluate.
+After obtaining the energy advisor designation, new energy advisors affiliated with a licensed service organization will be able to conduct energy evaluations in accordance with NRCan’s EnerGuide Version 15 guidelines in Part 9 regarding residential buildings, excluding MURBs because these require an additional professional certification.

 - EnerGuide Rating System